Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

 Our numerical work confirms the analysis in Theorem~\ref{thm:demix}.
-Figure~\ref{fig:MCA-phase}[left] shows when~\eqref{eq:l1+l1} can demix a sparse vector from a vector that is sparse in a random basis for $\R^{100}$.
-Figure~\ref{fig:MCA-phase}[right] shows when~\eqref{eq:l1+S1} can demix a low-rank matrix from a matrix that is sparse in a random basis for $\R^{35 \times 35}$.
-In each case, the experiment provides an empirical estimate for the probability of success with respect to the randomness in the measurement operator.
-We display the 5\%, 50\%, and 95\% success isoclines, determined from the data.
-We also sketch the theoretical phase transition from Theorem~\ref{thm:demix}, which occurs when the total statistical dimension of the relevant cones equals the ambient dimension.
-The statistical dimension of the descent cones are obtained from the formulas in Sections~\ref{sec:descent-cones-ell_1} and~\ref{sec:descent-cones-trace}.
+Figure~\ref{fig:MCA-phase}[left] shows when~\eqref{eq:l1+l1} can demix a sparse vector from a vector that is sparse in a random basis $\mtx{U}$ for $\R^{100}$.
+Figure~\ref{fig:MCA-phase}[right] shows when~\eqref{eq:l1+S1} can demix a low-rank matrix from a matrix that is sparse in a random basis $\coll{U}$ for $\R^{35 \times 35}$.
+In each case, the experiment provides an empirical estimate for the probability of success with respect to the randomness in the coherence model.
+We display the 5\%, 50\%, and 95\% success isoclines, calculated from the data.
+We also sketch the theoretical phase transition from Theorem~\ref{thm:demix}, which occurs when the total statistical dimension of the relevant cones equals the ambient dimension; the statistical dimensions of the descent cones are obtained from the formulas in Sections~\ref{sec:descent-cones-ell_1} and~\ref{sec:descent-cones-trace}.
 See~\cite[Sec.~6]{mctr:12} for the details of the experimental protocol.

 Once again, we see that the theoretical curve of Theorem~\ref{thm:demix} coincides almost perfectly with the empirical 50\% success isocline.
 The width of the transition region is $O(\sqrt{d})$.
-Theorem~\ref{thm:demix} does not predict the tapering of the transition in the top-left and bottom-right corners, but the discussion after Theorem~\ref{thm:approx-kinem} exposes the underlying reason for this phenomenon.
+Although Theorem~\ref{thm:demix} does not predict the tapering of the transition in the top-left and bottom-right corners, the discussion in Section~\ref{sec:discuss-approx-kinem} exposes the underlying reason for this phenomenon.